abhisheksingh945/santa_arcade/README.md

 # santa_arcade
-A game made using pygame
+A simole game made using pygame module of python
-After making this game i learned the basics of pygame